 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-Similar in size, shape and internal workings as the Rival Artemis, the Hades is a medium to large sized weapon that can hold 60 rounds in its built-in magazine.
+Similar in size, shape, and internal workings to the Rival Artemis, the Hades is a medium to large-sized weapon that can hold 60 rounds in its built-in magazine.

 You can purchase the Nerf Rival Prometheus blaster on Amazon.

 First released in 2018, the Hades XVIII-6000 is a 60-round blaster in the Phantom Corps sub-series of the popular Rival range of blasters.
 It’s a spring-powered blaster that can fire in single mode as well as in slam mode.